TimothyCorrado/small-biz-cybersecurity-toolkit/progress/Entry003.md

 Got Interview in Lincoln, NE next Tuesday for IT Security Engineer I!
 Preparing starts now, with researching the role, polishing up my knowledge, and researching the interviewers.

 01/12/2026: Interview prep, and studying questions that may be asked.
 And researched the position.
 Will practice a bit more before the interview tomorrow at 3pm.

+01/13/2026: Completed interview, some questions studied popped up, some did not.
+It was over all great practice. will hear back next week if I got the position.